aaronbloomfield/ccc/hws/btcparser/index.md

 sys.stdout.buffer.write(bytes(data))
 ```

 This can also be downloaded via [change_byte.py](change_byte.py.html) ([src](change_byte.py)).
 Yes, this program could be compacted more, but then it would be even more unreadable.
 This program will read in binary data from standard input, change the one byte specified via the command line arguments, and write the resulting data to standard output.
-It takes in two command-line parameters: the byte number to change, and the value to change it to, in that order; both are decimal numbers.
+It takes in two command-line parameters: the byte number to change, and the value to change it to, in that order; both are base-10 integers.
 There is no error checking in this program!
 You would use it as such:

 ```
 $ cat blk00000-f10.blk | ./change_byte.py 2 0 > test.blk